JosephEoff/josepheoff.github.io/_posts/2020-02-02-howtosolder-3tools.md

 **Addded 2020-02-09:**
 I ended up having to buy a new soldering iron, and a set of new tips to go with it.
 In trying out the new iron, I found that a 1.2mm chisel tip works best for the techniques I use and that are described in this series.
 If you have a Weller WE1010, then you'll want to get a Weller "ET KL" tip - that's the 1.2mm chisel tip.
 That's pretty close to the 1mm I originally recommended.

 Make sure your iron includes a cleaning sponge in the stand.
 Some use a real sponge that you have to soak in water.
-Some have  pad of brass shavings.
+Some have a pad of brass shavings.
 Both will clean.
 You will need the sponge - you must clean the tip before each joint.

 ## Side cutters